slightlyoffbeat/gin-and-tonic/readme.md

 @import 'util/whitespace';
 ```
 Things to note:
-- Declare @charset 'utf-8' at the top of the main file because reasons
+- Declare ```@charset 'utf-8'``` at the top of the main file because reasons
 - Provide a short title for the various sections (base, components, etc)
 - file extensions and leading underscores should be omitted
-- Declare vendors, then variables, then utilities, then everythig else
+- Declare variables, then vendors, then utilities, then everything else

 <a name="comments"/>
 ## Comments